zbynekdrlik/abl-touchosc/THREAD_PROGRESS.md

 2. The problem was in AbletonOSC's listener registration/routing
 3. Return track support implementation introduced bugs
 4. Fixed with proper thread safety and validation
+5. Feedback loop was a separate issue in TouchOSC (now fixed)

 ## Diagnostic Tools Created
 - track_mismatch_test.lua v1.1.0 - Tests for listener cross-wiring